XplaiNLP/FEVER-9-AVerImaTeC-XxP/README.md

 # Improving Automated Verification of Image–Text Claims Through Structured Reasoning

-This repo documents the code for our submission within the [FEVER-9 Shared Task](https://fever.ai/task.html).
+This repository documents the code for our submission within the [FEVER-9 Shared Task](https://fever.ai/task.html).

 ## Files
 - `run_pipeline.py` — CLI entry point that loads the dataset and runs retrieval + generation.